FAQ

 Does my child need prior experience to play hockey with BAHA?

 Not at all!
 Our programs accommodate children with all levels of experience.
-However, we do recommend that children brand-new to hockey enroll in the Learn to Skate program.
+Players must be able to move forward independently on the ice before participating.
+We recommend that children brand-new to hockey enroll in the Learn to Skate program.

 What gear does my child need to play hockey?

-Youth players must wear all necessary protective gear, including helmet, shoulder pads, elbow pads, shin guards, gloves, and a protective cup.
-PeeWee and the above players must also use a mouthguard.
+Youth players must wear all necessary protective gear, including a helmet, shoulder pads, elbow pads, shin guards, gloves, neck guard, and a protective cup.

 Does my child have to travel in order to play hockey with BAHA?

-No. BAHA offers a Youth non-travel league (Mountain League) for young players not interested in or not able to travel for games.
+No. BAHA offers a Youth non-travel league (Mountain League) for players not interested in or not able to travel for games.
 This league is for players ages 9-18.
 Our Termites (6U) and Mites (8U) Programs are also non-travel.
+Both programs have optional opportunities to attend jamborees across the state.

 Does BAHA offer any pickup hockey for youths?

-No, but there are youth Stick and Puck sessions.
-Times can be found on the calendar.
+There is no pickup hockey for youth but we do have youth Stick and Puck sessions.
+Times can be found on the rink schedule.

 Can I rent hockey equipment for my child?

 BAHA has an equipment rental program targeted for 4-12 year olds in our in house programs (Termites, Mites, Mountain League).
 The equipment includes helmet, shoulder pads, elbow pads, breezers (pants), shin guards, and gloves.
-The program is first-come, first-serve and is $40 for the season.
-For more information, contact Sam Coulter (scoulter@bozemanhockey.org).
+The program is first-come, first-serve and is $125 for the season.
+For more information, contact Melissa Robin (mrobin@bozemanhockey.org).

 Where can I find the practice schedule for the season?